 You also need a booked slot even on a fee free day.

 Valley of Fire State Park

-Looking for w hat to do in vegas with a toddler outside?
-Just under an hour away, Valley of Fire is a beautiful natural area that toddlers will love!
+Looking for what to do in vegas with a toddler outside?
+Just under an hour away is the Valley of Fire State Park.
+The Valley of Fire State Park is a beautiful natural area that toddlers will love!
 The above are also great as stops on a road trip from Vegas!

 Discovery Children’s Museum – the best toddler activities las vegas has on offer.

 This is an off strip activity but is is only a six minute drive away.
 This is one of the best toddler activities Las Vegas has on offer.
 There are plenty of hands on exhibits that kids but especially toddlers will love.

 This is also a great thing to do in Las Vegas with toddlers to escape the heat.
 It is probably best for children aged 2 and over but little ones will enjoy too.

 The museum is located a short drive from Vegas in Paradise.

 Please note; the museum is closed on Mondays and some holidays.

 Spring Preserve is a 180 acre adventure site in Las Vegas.
 There’s a botanic garden, place to explore wildlife and a train that you can take through the grounds.